btcpayserver/btcpayserver-doc/docs/FAQ/Deployment.md

 Replace lnbits.domain.tld with your own chosen domain, also make sure that this domain resolves to your server's IP correctly.

-Please also insure that you are running either LND or C-Lightning, as lnbits depends on one of them being present.
+Please also make sure that you are running either LND or C-Lightning, as lnbits depends on one of them being present.

 - Run `docker exec -ti $(docker ps -a -q -f "name=postgres_1") psql -U postgres`
 	- within the psql console run: `CREATE DATABASE lnbits;`